ktnlvr/ktnlvr.dev/content/design/ezd6/index.md

 * **No "Gaming The System"** The system is very small and relies heavily on player-to-dm trust.
 I think that said trust should de facto be on the table in any game, but the light weight ensures munchkins and minmaxers don't win over by a technicality.
 * **No Mental Maths** I like maths problems and puzzles.
 I hate mental maths.
 Haven't met a single person that enjoys it, all the less the chance that they'll play in my game.

-On the other hand, the system has it's issues for some player groups.
+On the other hand, the system has it's an issue for some player groups.

 * **No Numbers** Spells don't have levels, items don't have weight, attacks don't call for damage dice.
 It's not for detailed and intricate strategic combat.